F45 Training

 F45 Training is an Australian franchiser and operator of fitness centers based in Austin, Texas.
 It has around 1,600 studios in over 60 countries across Australia/Oceania, North America, South America, Asia, Europe, and Africa.
-The fitness franchise was launched in 2013 by Luke Istomin, Adam Gilchrist and Rob Deutsche.
+The first gym was founded by Luke Istomin and Rob Deutsch, and the fitness franchise was launched in 2013 with Adam Gilchrist.
 It was ranked the fastest growing fitness franchise in the US in 2021, one of the fastest globally.
 It has around 1,600 studios worldwide, including approximately 240 studios in Australia and about 1,000 studios in North America as of 2024.

 History

 In 2012, the first F45 studio was launched in Paddington, Sydney.
-It was here that Rob Deutsche took the time to work on the fitness model within the studio each day.
-After the success of its first studio, Deutsche enlisted the help of franchisee expert, Adam Gilchrist, who quickly became his business partner when they decided to franchise the F45 business.
-In 2013, Gilchrist and Deutsche sold their first F45, and in 2014 they began a franchise roll-out in Sydney with 15 franchises bought by members of the original F45 studio in Paddington.
+Here Luke Istomin and Rob Deutsch worked on the fitness model within the studio.
+After the success of its first studio, Deutsch enlisted the help of franchisee expert, Adam Gilchrist, who quickly became their business partner when they decided to franchise the F45 business.
+In 2013, F45 sold their first franchise, and in 2014 they began a franchise roll-out in Sydney with 15 franchises bought by members of the original F45 studio in Paddington.